Joe-Lindie/take-home-TPX/README.md

 - [x] Start button: Contains a button to start the timer.
 - [x] Pause button: Contains a button to pause the running timer.
 - [x] Reset button: Contains a button to reset the timer to zero.

+##  Bonus Stories

+- [x] Lap button: A button to write the time to a list
+- [x] Lap history button: A button to clear any lap history
+- [x] Looks good